jimchen2/EECS-149-Final-Project/docs/Milestone1.md

 - Maintain the docs and design the slides for submission

 <!-- To be added
-Samyak's role is
+Samyak's role is-->
-Hansen's role is -->
+Hansen's role is
+- Bought the power system, mechanical structure of the robot
+- Assemble the power system, mechanical structure of the robot
+- Help with embedded coding part

 ## Risks Identified
 - **Kit Assembly:** The assembly process is more complex than anticipated, requiring significant time investment.